microsoft/confidential-sidecar-containers/cmd/remotefs/README.md

 For testing purposes, it is possible to pass the raw hexstring key as opposed to SKR information.
 Additionally, a read_write flag must be specified to determine if the filesystem is read-write, otherwise the filesystem defaults to read-only.
 This tool also provides dm-verity protection for the file system's integrity.
-Dm-verity and read-write cannot both be set to true.
+Dm-verity and read-write cannot both be applied to encfs.

 ```
 {